 Information on the laws of other countries can be obtained by contacting the authorities in that country or their embassy in Canada.

 - An individual cannot bring a prohibited firearm into Canada as a new import, even if he or she is licensed to possess that class of firearm.
-A prohibited firearm that was temporarily taken out of Canada may be re-imported, providing the individual has the license privilege authorizing possession, as well as a Canadian registration certificate for the firearm.
+A prohibited firearm that was temporarily taken out of Canada may be re-imported, provided the individual has the license privilege authorizing possession, as well as a Canadian registration certificate for the firearm.